sapcc/networking-ccloud/doc/source/architecture/switch-config.rst

 Dual AZ with Single Legacy AZ
 -----------------------------
-There are two AZs and both have a legacy and a EVPN deployment.
+There are two AZs and only one AZ has a legacy and a EVPN deployment.

 .. figure:: figure/legacy_fabric_type_dual_az_evpn.svg
     :width: 300px